Search & Rescue

 11,643 of our neighbors in King County are homeless.

-Volunteers first ask the men and women they meet if they would like to come into the Mission and sleep.
-If they don't chose to come they're given a warm blanket, food, a hot drink and any other supplies that we have on hand that night.
+Volunteers first ask our homeless neighbors if they would like to come into the Mission for a night of safe shelter.
+If they're not ready to take that first step they're given a warm blanket, food, water, and any other supplies that we have on hand that night.